JSideris/simple-compute-shaders/readme.md

 - **Browser Support**: This library relies on the WebGPU API, which is relatively widely supported, but still not ubiquitous.
 - **WebGPU Enabled**: WebGPU must be enabled in the browser.
 This may require enabling experimental features or flags.

 # Getting Started

+## View Examples

+Clone this repository locally and check what's in the examples folder.
+You can use one of these as a starting point for your project.
+A description of available examples can be found below.

 ## Installation